Keeping your kids happy on the go also means keeping them well fed. Giving them something to munch on is the best distraction ever!

 Keep it practical and fun

 Take water in non-spill drinking bottles to avoid wet clothes and car seats.
-Pack your snacks in airtight jars or containers that your kids can hold and open by themselves.
+Pack your snacks in our leakproof Yummy Bags that your kids can hold and open by themselves.
 You will see the pride in their eyes if they are able to help themselves.
 Let them even help you while you prepare them by letting them fill the container!

 If you have small food items, use a non-spill container with a perforated lid so they can safely grab their favorite snack without letting the rest of the container spill all over.